sprucelabsai/spruce-documentation/src/pages/concepts/spruce-cli.md

 ### Adding tests

-To add World Class testing to an existing module, you just have to create a test inside your module.
+To add World Class testing to an existing module, you just have to create your first test!
 The `sprucecli` will do the rest.

 ```bash
 cd path/to/your/module